-The intersection of audiences and the content they’re searching for-that is, giving the right content to the right people at the right time-is a delicate balance conducted by multiple teams behind a technology curtain.
+The intersection of audiences and the content they’re searching for — that is, giving the right content to the right people at the right time — is a delicate balance conducted by multiple teams behind a technology curtain.
 A user ordering their daily Starbucks feels like their mobile app just gets them — so why isn’t it the same with every digital experience?
-Just like Starbucks , they use these apps and software every day.
-So why don’t those interactions count for something?

-The thing is, making something effortless is often a lot of hard work behind the scenes.
-And this decision can be compounded when your existing search platform reaches its end of life, like Adobe Search and Promote has.
+The thing is, making something effortless is a lot of hard work behind the scenes.
+And this can be compounded when your existing search platform reaches its end of life, like Adobe Search and Promote.

-A recent survey of technology professionals conducted by Coveo found that 81% stated that search had only increased in importance over the last 12 months, and 85% took this one step further by increasing their budgets for search.
-The survey also surfaced a number of challenges companies were coming up against when trying to successfully achieve relevance in their digital experiences.
+In our recent survey of technology professionals, 81% of respondents stated that search had increased in importance over the last 12 months.
+Eighty-five percent took it one step further by increasing their budgets for search.
+The survey also surfaced many development challenges that companies came up against when trying to successfully achieve relevance in their digital experiences.

 Making Search Relevant, Manually